 These innovations are focused on the limited square meters available in the security checkpoint itself.
-Looking at the spectacular growth in numbers of air travelers predicted, the capacity of security screening must grow as well.
+Looking at the spectacular growth in numbers of air travellers predicted, the capacity of security screening must grow as well.
 The problem being a security checkpoint is not easy to scale and if capacity is not increased, it will result in more pressure on the checkpoint itself and in much longer waiting times for passengers.

-Additionally, threats spread out to landside as well, as we for example witnessed at Brussels Aiport and Istanbul Airport.
+Additionally, threats spread out to landside as well, as we for example witnessed at Brussels Airport and Istanbul Airport.
 Being able to detect and act on possible threats at an early stage would be beneficial.

 Taking a broader view